mrakgr/The-Spiral-Language/regret_matching_perf_comparison.md

 So there is a roughly 3x difference in performance between each of the languages.

 Despite the 10x gap between Spiral and Pharo, I would not consider it a particularly slow language.
-It is certainly fast enough to be usable and is certainly much faster than intepreting over union types in F# and Spiral would be.
+It is certainly fast enough to be usable.
+It is certainly faster than intepreting over union types in F# and Spiral would be which is what it would take to get the same level of dynamism in there.
 I've read that Pharo thanks to its JIT could be expected to be 100x faster than Python or Ruby which are known as slow languages, and this test demonstrates that there might be something to that notion.

+The code written in Pharo while being slower does have the benefit of being the most generic of the 3 versions.

 # Code Analysis